Papunk/PL-Project/README.md

 - **Static Typing:** Variable types are clearly defined
 - **Helpful Errors:** The parser marks the line numbers with errors and gives helpful messages
 - **Smart Error Detection:** All errors are identified on a single pass

+## Instructions
+1. Run Main.class
+2. Run it with an argument to give it a custon input file or without arguments to run the included test file
+3. Compile and run the resulting java class